Skip to content

 unauthenticatedOnly

-Whether to only allow unauthenticated users to access this page.
-Authenticated users will be redirected to / or the route defined in navigateAuthenticatedTo.
+Whether to allow only unauthenticated users to access this page.
+Authenticated users will be redirected to / or to the route specified in navigateAuthenticatedTo.

 Where to redirect authenticated users if unauthenticatedOnly is set to true.